Free consultation 402-431-9000

 If you get injured and file a personal injury lawsuit in Nebraska, you may be eligible to recover a category of damages referred to as pain and suffering.
 Pain and suffering is an umbrella phrase that refers to many different types of intangible or general losses connected to an accident.
 Knowing how pain and suffering is calculated in the Nebraska courts can help you understand the value of your lawsuit.

 The byproducts of an accident are not only financial.
 Some of the worst ways that an accident affects a victim are not economic or tangible.
-Noneconomic damages are the personal side of a personal injury – the pain, anguish and distress a victim experiences physically, emotionally and psychologically from the accident.
+Noneconomic damages are the personal side of a personal injury – the pain, anguish, and distress a victim experiences physically, emotionally, and psychologically from the accident.
 During a personal injury lawsuit in Nebraska, you may be able to list these losses in your demands and obtain financial compensation.

 The broad concept of pain and suffering can refer to many intangible and noneconomic losses, including: